cugos/cugos.github.com/_posts/events/2014-04-28-uw-cert-talks.markdown

 ---
 __Event Details:__

-It starts at 6pm  and we'll be meeting at UW Smith Hall - [Sherman Lab RM 401](http://www.washington.edu/maps/#!/smi)
+The event runs from 6-9pm  and we'll be meeting at UW Smith Hall - [Sherman Lab RM 401](http://www.washington.edu/maps/#!/smi)

 Meet little after 5pm at Cafe Solstice (4116 University Way NE) and walk over there together (will start walking around 5:40pm)